Superphysics Superphysics

 We express this property of the surface by describing the latter as a continuum.

-We lay four little rods of equal length on the marble slab so that they create a square.
+We lay 4 little rods on the marble slab so that they create a square.
 To ensure the equality of the diagonals, we use a little testing-rod.
-To this square we add similar ones to fill the whole marble slab with squares, each of which has one rod in common with the first.
-Each side of a square belongs to 2 squares, and each corner to 4 squares.

-The points of the marble slab constitute a Euclidean continuum with respect to the little rod, which has been used as a “distance” (line-interval).
+The points of the marble slab constitute a Euclidean continuum with respect to the little testing-rod, which has been used as a “distance” (line-interval).

 These 2 numbers are then the “Cartesian co-ordinates” of this corner with reference to the “Cartesian coordinate system” which is determined by the arrangement of little rods.